Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 <mark style="background: #BABD00;">Volume:</mark> a “logical” disk drive.
 A concatenation of drives.
 When one fills up, it goes to the next one.
 No RAID, no striping.
 To the OS, a logical volume looks like one disk drive.

-<mark style="background: #BABD00;">Storage Array:</mark>Also a group of more than one disk joined together – but can do striping and/or redundancy.
-Implies some type of RAID
+<mark style="background: #BABD00;">Storage Array:</mark> Also a group of more than one disk joined together – but can do striping and/or redundancy.
+Implies some type of RAID.

 <mark style="background: #BABD00;">SCSI:</mark> SCSI stands for Small Computer System Interface.
 It is a means of attaching additional storage to a computer.
 For example, a typical RAID Controller is a SCSI device that allows connection to an external storage enclosure with multiple drives.

+<mark style="background: #BABD00;">ISCSI:</mark> Internet/SCSI protocol.
+Another approach to offering storage on a network.
+Rather then using file protocols to communicate across a TCP/IP network, native SCSI commands are “encapsulated” in TCP/IP packets.

 <mark style="background: #BABD00;">NAS:</mark> Network Attached Storage.
 Rather than simply attaching storage to one machine, it is attached to the computer network.
 Multiple machines can now access the storage.
 A file protocol must be used to communicate across the network.

-<mark style="background: #BABD00;">ISCSI:</mark> Internet/SCSI protocol.
-Another approach to offering storage on a network.
-Rather then using file protocols to communicate across a TCP/IP network, native SCSI commands are “encapsulated” in TCP/IP packets.
+<mark style="background: #BABD00;">DAS:</mark> Direct Attached Storage is a type of storage that is attached directly to a computer without going through a network.
+The storage might be connected internally or externally.
+Only the host computer can access the data directly.

 <mark style="background: #BABD00;">SAN:</mark> Storage Area Network.
 Whereas a NAS is storage that is attached to a network, SAN is a storage network in and of itself that can be attached to multiple machines.
 - SAN is an industry-wide term for both the storage and the switching network.
 A SAN does not have the protocol conversion overhead of NAS or ISCSI, and tends to offer better performance.
 A SAN may require a higher initial investment in infrastructure.